Springtime/Midwinter in the Mendips, Avebury & Bath

 - Two UNESCO World Heritage sites; Bath and Avebury.

 - Expert guiding from Mark Corney and David Dawson.

 - A private tour and dinner at the Wiltshire Museum in Devizes.

 - A rare archaeological tour of the Mendip Hills and Somerset Levels.

-- The festive charm of historic Bath, Glastonbury and Wells.
+- The historic charms of Glastonbury and Wells.

 See the ‘Itinerary’ tab above for full itinerary details.